 During the team’s first Release Planning Session (aka Initial Product Backlog Refinement) this Story was identified.
 After a few rounds of planning poker the consensus estimate was that it was size 20, allowing for both the initial entry of the address, updating and deleting old addresses.
 Since this Story appeared to be low priority in the short term, the team moved to other items.

 In Sprint #5, during a Backlog Refinement session, the PO Paula revisited the Story and asked the team if their understanding of the problem had changed in the past two months.
 They conferred for a few minutes and decided that it was still a 20.
-Paula grumbled and suggested it was a fairly small piece of functionality for such a large number.
+Sue grumbled and suggested it was a fairly small piece of functionality for such a large number.
 Doug suggested a Story split – using CRUD (Create Read Update Delete), he proposed in the short term that the User be allowed to add a new address and use it.
 However, they wouldn’t be able to update and delete.
 This would separate the Stories.
-After a few minutes of conversation around the implications Paula asks them to estimate the three split Stories:
+After a few minutes of conversation around the implications Sue asks them to estimate the three split Stories:

 “As a frequent book buyer I want to save my address so that I don’t have to retype it every time I visit the bookstore.”